 20 February 2018

 The first home computer that Alan owned was a 16K Sinclair ZX Spectrum, which lead to Z80 assembly language programming.
-Due to an interest in making music, he switched to the Commodore 64, then the Amiga 500.
+Due to his interest in making music, he switched to the Commodore 64 for its SID chip, then the Amiga 500 for its sampled sounds.

 Having used both Macs and PCs since the 1980s, Alan worked for 20 years developing hardware and software to control industrial equipment, such as printers and label applicators.
 Some of his earlier designs can still be seen at whitenoise.me.uk.